Grand jury finds ex-police officer choked man during arrest

 MCDONOUGH, Ga.
 (AP) - A Georgia grand jury has indicted a former police officer on multiple charges after it found he had choked a former college football player during an arrest.

 The Henry County District Attorney’s Office on Thursday said former county officer David Rose Jr. was charged with two counts of violating his oath as an officer.
-Rose was also indicted on a simple battery charge and two other charges accusing him of making false statements.
+He’s also been indicted on a simple battery charge and two charges of making false statements.

-Rose was fired after an internal investigation found he used unnecessary force in the 2017 arrest of Desmond Marrow.
+Rose was fired after an internal investigation found he used unnecessary force in arresting Desmond Marrow in 2017.

 Marrow played football at the University of Toledo.
-He signed a contract in 2012 with the Houston Texans but was cut from the team during the preseason.
+He signed a contract in 2012 with the Houston Texans but was cut in the preseason.

+Rose’s lawyer, Lee Sexton, says they’ll be ready for trial and that he’s confident Rose will be acquitted.

 Copyright © 2019 The Washington Times, LLC.